TheAssembler1/nl-blog/_posts/2023-12-27-learning-about-hdf5.md

 ---
 title: "Learning About HDF5 💽"
 date: 2023-12-27
-excerpt: What HDF5 is and why it is usefull.
+excerpt: What HDF5 is and why it is useful.
 How to install HDF5 for use on a serial file system.
 How to create, open, and close files.
-How to create, read, and write from datasets.
+How to create datasets and how to read/write to/from them.
 ---

 ## What is HDF5 and why is it Helpful